meilisearch/documentation/learn/getting_started/installation.md

 Since the content is exported in a way that guarantees mobility, it needs to be re-indexed.
 If your database is large, this process can take a long time.
 Nonetheless, this process guarantees **to migrate all settings and documents between two different versions of MeiliSearch**.

-If you want a complete guide on how to update MeiliSearch on DigitalOcean, please [look at this GitHub issue](https://github.com/meilisearch/MeiliSearch/discussions/1187#discussioncomment-278125).
+For a complete guide on how to migrate your database to the most recent version, [click here](/create/how_to/updating.md).